top of page

 Paint specialists

-Craftsmanship is just as present in our paint shop.
-Every day, Team Lead Paint Shop Niki Oeyen focuses on mixing colours with the utmost precision — a crucial step in achieving the perfect finish.
+Craftsmanship is just as vital in our paint shop, where precision and creativity come together to define the final look and feel of every bike.
+Every day, Team Lead Paint Shop Niki Oeyen and his team focus on mixing colours with the highest level of accuracy, a crucial step in achieving a flawless, high-quality finish that meets both technical standards and customer expectations.

 Quality control specialists